PironP/arduino-bataille-navale/README.md

 ## Library

 DigitDisplay.h : https://github.com/ozhantr/DigitLedDisplay

 Adafruit_NeoPixel.h : https://github.com/adafruit/Adafruit_NeoPixel

 ## The Game

-Find the 10 mines the arduino place on the game board
+Find the 10 boats the computer hide on the game board

-Move with the joystick and click to choose a case
+Move with the joystick and click on it to choose a case

-Click when the LED is Green to shoot
+Click on the joystick when the LED is Green to shoot

-If you find a mine the case become Red, otherwise it become yellow
+If you find shoot a boat the case become Red, otherwise it become yellow

 You have a limited time so speed up :)